percona/pmm-doc/docs/using/backup_mongo.md

                   serverSideEncryption:
                     sseAlgorithm: aws:kms
                     kmsKeyID: <your-kms-key-here>
-=== "Restoring into a replica set with a different name"

       To implement the config, use the following command: `pbm config --file pbm_config.yaml` For more information, see **Restoring a backup into a new-environment** in [the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#restoring-a-backup-into-a-new-environment).
 4. Restore the backup.
 Once you run `pbm list` and see the backups made from the original environment, then you can run the `pbm restore` command: <br/>